domysh/ctfbox/README.md

 python3 start.py compose exec router ctfroute unlock|lock
 ```

-This will be automatically handled by the game server based on the configuration given (start_time, end_time, customizable from the oasis json).
+This will be automatically handled by the game server based on the configuration given (start_time, end_time, customizable from the ctfbox json).
 For special cases, you can use this command.

 ## Configuration

-If you want generate the Oasis json config, edit it and after start Oasis run:
+If you want generate the CTFBox json config, edit it and after start CTFBox run:

 ```bash
 python3 start.py start -C
 ```

-This will generate the config only, you can start oasis later
+This will generate the config only, you can start ctfbox later

 To stop the services run: